-After creating a machine image, it must be bundled as an AMI for use with Amazon EC2.
-How you bundle the image depends on how you created the image (for information about creating AMIs, see Creating an AMI).
+After preparing a machine image, it must be bundled as an AMI for use with Amazon EC2.
+How you bundle the image depends on how you created the image (for information about preparing AMIs, see Preparing an AMI).

 To bundle the loopback file image